-I’m a birder and a nature enthusiast and always travel with binoculars.
-Unfortunately I also enjoy photographing with a dSLR and dislike checking luggage.
-So I’m left with the dilemma of what to bring – gear or clothing?
+I’m a birder and nature lover and always travel with binoculars and camera.
+But, I also dislike checking luggage.
+I’m left with the choice of what to bring – gear or clothing?
 After one trip when my bag wasn’t allowed in the overhead compartment, I began researching how to save space and weight in my carry-on.
-I invested in quality travel clothing, lighter gear, and researched the best travel binoculars.
+I invested in quality travel clothing, lighter gear, and researched the best compact binoculars for hiking and travel.
 I found lightweight binoculars that combine great optics in a packable size, and I haven’t taken a trip since without them!

 This post includes affiliate links.
 We may earn a small commission at no additional expense to you if you purchase something or take an action on one of these links.
 DISCLOSURE

 Why Invest in the Lightweight Binoculars for Travel or Hiking?

 Most nature and outdoor enthusiasts have binoculars at home, but many don’t even consider packing them on a trip.
 Quality binoculars are heavy, and bulky.
 Who wants to carry 3 pounds of optics when they’re walking around a European city, hiking in Hawaii, or on a cruise?